Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Analysis details

-Temporarily setting aside that $T_\text{coh}(f_{A'})$ itself is only known approximately (because the DM velocity profile is not known exactly, and the entire concept of the DPDM coherence time arises precisely because of the velocity dispersion in the interfering constituent plane waves), there is a computational problem in assuming $T=T_\text{coh}(f_{A'})$ exactly: it makes the duration of the signal to be analyzed an explicit function of the frequency at which the analysis is being performed [at least for all frequencies such that $1/(f_{A'} v_{\textsc{dm}}^2) < T_{\text{tot}}$].
+Since both $T\lesssim T_\text{coh}(f_{A'})$ and $T\gtrsim T_\text{coh}(f_{A'})$ are needed, we have to take $T\approx T_\text{coh}(f_{A'})$ for consistency. \footnote{ Technically, without additional assumptions, only point (1) holds for the case where $1/(f_{A'} v_{\textsc{dm}}^2) \gtrsim T_{\text{tot}}$, such that $T_{\text{coh}}(f_{A'}) = T_{\text{tot}}$ per \eqref{TcohDefn}.
+In that case, for point (2) to hold, the necessary assumption is simply that we wish to analyze \emph{all} the available data to maximize the statistical power of the search; we implement this assumption by analyzing the whole dataset coherently with $T=T_{\text{tot}}$ in this case.
+Since we define $T_{\text{coh}}(f)$ such that $\max\lb[T_{\text{coh}}(f)\rb] = T_{\text{tot}}$, this case is automatically handled correctly by the discussion in the main text. } Temporarily setting aside that $T_\text{coh}(f_{A'})$ itself is only known approximately (because the DM velocity profile is not known exactly, and the entire concept of the DPDM coherence time arises precisely because of the velocity dispersion in the interfering constituent plane waves), there is a computational problem in assuming $T=T_\text{coh}(f_{A'})$ exactly: it makes the duration of the signal to be analyzed an explicit function of the frequency at which the analysis is being performed [at least for all frequencies such that $1/(f_{A'} v_{\textsc{dm}}^2) < T_{\text{tot}}$].
 That would preclude the application, necessary here owing to the multi-gigabyte volume of the full SuperMAG dataset, of the FFT algorithm to process the analysis of many frequencies simultaneously, because the FFT relies on having a fixed-duration signal to transform.
 Having to either perform the slow DFT for each frequency, or indeed having to re-perform the FFT for every frequency of interest, would be computationally prohibitive given available resources.

 At a high-level, our solution to this computational issue seeks a trade-off between implementing the condition $T \approx T_\text{coh}$, \footnote{ Note that, in some sense, this solution exploits the existing inherent uncertainty in the exact length of the DPDM coherence time to our advantage: we are not honor-bound to implement an inefficient analysis strategy to obtain $T=T_\text{coh}(f_{A'})$ exactly when the latter is only approximately known.
 We have some freedom to instead design an efficient analysis strategy that obtains $T \approx T_\text{coh}(f_{A'})$. } and still being able to exploit the computational speedup of the FFT algorithm to process many frequencies simultaneously.
 We will break up our full range of frequencies of interest into some small number of narrower frequency ranges, indexed by $n$, and perform our analysis for the frequencies in each such range $n$ using a fixed duration of the data subseries, $T=T_n$.
 We chose $T_n$ to be independent of frequency within each individual frequency range $n$ (but varying for different $n$) such that $T_n \approx T_\text{coh}$ is satisfied, up to some fixed tolerance (which we take to be 3\%), for all of the frequencies that lie within range $n$.
 Since $T_n$ is fixed within each frequency range $n$, we can then utilize the FFT algorithm to obtain results simultaneously for the whole set of FFT frequencies that lie within range $n$, $\{f_{ni}\}$ [where the $f_{ni}$ are multiples of $1/T_n$; see below].
 As we will not actually require too many different $n$ (indeed we need only 56 such ranges) to cover our whole frequency range of interest in this way, this strategy allows us to construct results under the assumption that $T \approx T_\text{coh}(f)$ up to some known controllable tolerance, while also exploiting the FFT computational speedup, at only the modest cost of having to run the FFT algorithm 56 times.